-The “King of Ragtime” music, was born near Linden, Texas on November 24, 1868 and moved with his family to Texarkana at the age of about seven.
+Known as the “King of Ragtime”, Scott Joplin was born near Linden, Texas on November 24, 1868 and moved with his family to Texarkana at the age of about seven.
 Even at this early age, Joplin demonstrated his extraordinary talent for music.
 Encouraged by his parents, he was already proficient on the banjo, and was beginning to play the piano and by the age of eleven, and taught by Julius Weiss, he was studying musical theory.

 After several years as pianist, playing in saloons and brothels throughout the Midwest, he settled in St. Louis around 1890.
 There he studied and led in the development of ragtime – a blend of European classical styles combined with African American harmony and rhythm.